Garagist/Garagist.Mjml/README.md

 ### Use with the official API from MJML

 To use it with the MJML API, set `apiEndpoint` to `true`.
-You also have to set the `applicationID` and the `secretKey`.
+You must also set the `applicationID` and the `secretKey`.
 If you don't want to use the environment variables, you can simply overwrite them in your `Settings.yaml` file.

 ```yaml
 Garagist: